OpenCPIsland/KeyChainWindows/README.md

 ## Project Requirements

-To build the `KeyChainWindows.dll`, you will need:
+To build the `KeyChainWindows.dll` and `MemoryMonitorWindows.dll`, you will need:

 - **Visual Studio 2022** with the **Desktop development with C++** workload installed, including **v143 build tools**.
   - Ensure that the **MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)** are selected during installation.